-Netsafe is an independent not for profit New Zealand organisation focused on online safety.
+Netsafe is New Zealand’s independent, non-profit online safety organisation.
 We provide online safety help, support, expertise and education to people in New Zealand.
 We’ve been around for almost 20 years, and there’s a bit of history behind how we got to where we are today.

 Netsafe was founded in 1998 to help New Zealand internet users stay safe online.

 It was well before smartphones were smart, or media had learned to be social but it was clear new technologies were connecting New Zealand internet users to new opportunities and challenges.

 After noticing the growing influence of technology in their respective areas, the New Zealand Police, Ministry of Education and several not for profits teamed up with telecommunication organisations and IT industry partners to create an independent body focussed on online safety.

 Together they created the Internet Safety Group (rebranded Netsafe in 2008).